Image-Collections/imagecollections.github.io/README.md

 ## Repo Info

-This is the repository for Image Collection store in Mississauga, Ontario, Canada.
+This is the repository for Image Collections store in Mississauga, Ontario, Canada.
 This website is hosted on GitHub Pages.

 You can find it at [imagecollections.ca](https://www.imagecollections.ca).